Bold Baking Basics, Homemade Ingredients

 Instructions

-• Scoop out the inside seeds with a spoon and discard or save for something else.
+• Scoop out the seeds with a spoon and either bake to eat or discard them.

-• Remove from the oven and let them sit to cool.
-When they have cooled off, flip them over and scoop out the insides with a spoon.
+• Remove from the oven and let them sit at room temperaure until fully cooled.
+When they have cooled down, flip them over and scoop out the pulp with a spoon.

 Recipe Notes